Fortinet "FortiBleed" Global Compromise & Active Exploitation of Fortinet Vulnerabilities

 Organizations should immediately implement the following defensive measures:

-- Rotate all credentials — Immediately rotate all VPN, firewall, and administrative credentials associated with Fortinet infrastructure, especially where reuse across systems may have occurred.
+- Immediately rotate all VPN, firewall, and administrative credentials associated with Fortinet infrastructure, especially where reuse across systems may have occurred.

 References